TreasureUp/treasureup.github.io/_posts/2018-4-22-Joseph-in-Egypt.markdown

 >- Third, avoid excessive debt.
 >- Fourth, acquire and store a reserve of food and supplies that will sustain life [if local laws permit such storage].
 >
-> Elder L. Tom Perry taught
+> Elder L. Tom Perry.
 >